 As an alternative to the evaluation procedure based on the Stokes' theorem, intersection numbers can also be computed by solving the {\it secondary equation} built from the {\it Pfaffian systems} \cite{Matsubara-Heo-Takayama-2020b,matsubaraheo2019algorithm,Chestnov:2022alh}.
 Within this algorithm, the determination of Pfaffian systems obeyed by the generators of the cohomology group is required, and efficient methods for their derivation have recently started to be proposed by means of Macaulay matrix in \cite{Chestnov:2022alh}.

-In this article, we propose a new algorithm for the computation of the intersection number of twisted $n$-forms, based on a novel way of applying Stokes' theorem that requires the solution of a {\it higher-order partial differential equation} and the application of the {\it multivariate residues}.
-The computational algorithm hereby proposed can be considered as a natural extension of the univariate case \cite{cho1995}, and just as the latter its application requires the solution of a (partial) differential equation around each intersection point, that belongs to the set of zeroes of the twist.
-In this work, we show that the solution of the differential equation can be found analytically by multiple Laurent series expansions, and that the each residues admit a closed expressions, in terms of the Laurent coefficients of the two forms entering the pairing and of the twist.
+In this article, we propose a new algorithm for the computation of the intersection number of twisted $n$-forms, based on a novel way of applying Stokes' theorem that requires the solution of a {\it higher-order partial differential equation} and application of the {\it multivariate residues}.
+The computational algorithm hereby proposed can be considered as a natural extension of the univariate case \cite{cho1995}, and, just as the latter, its application requires the solution of a (partial) differential equation around each intersection point, that belongs to the set of zeroes of the twist.
+In this work, we show that the solution of the differential equation can be found analytically by multiple Laurent series expansions, and that each residue admits a closed expression in terms of the Laurent coefficients of the two forms entering the pairing and of the twist.

-The structure of the paper is as follows: in \secref{sec:intersectionnumbers} we discuss aspects of twisted cohomology theory and intersection numbers, and we introduce a new method for the computation of multivariate intersection numbers as multivariate residues, introducing a higher-order partial differential equation and discussing its solution, locally around each intersection point.
-In \secref{sec:algebraic} we give a closed, algebraic expression for each residue, contributing to the multivariate intersection number.
-In \secref{sec:integrals} we summarize how intersection numbers can be used to derive integral relations, and \secref{sec:examples} contains application of our new approach to integral functions of interests for physics and mathematics. \secref{sec:conclusion} contains our concluding remarks.
-The paper includes four appendices: \appref{app:proof} contains the derivation of the algebraic expression given in \secref{sec:algebraic}; \appref{app:closedformint} contains a different approach to an algebraic expression for the individual contributions to the intersection number. \appref{app:details} contains further details of the examples discussed in \secref{sec:examples}.
-Finally, \appref{app:matsumoto} contains the link of our new approach to Matsumoto's algorithm, explicitly shown in the simple case of 2-forms.
+The structure of the paper is as follows: in \secref{sec:intersectionnumbers} we discuss aspects of twisted cohomology theory and intersection numbers; we introduce a new method for computation of multivariate intersection numbers as multivariate residues using a higher-order partial differential equation, and discus its solution locally around each intersection point. \secref{sec:examples} contains application of our new approach to integrals and functions of interests for physics and mathematics.
+In \secref{sec:algebraic} we give a closed, algebraic expression for each residue, contributing to the multivariate intersection number. \secref{sec:conclusion} contains our concluding remarks.
+The paper includes four appendices: \appref{app:matsumoto_v2} contains the link of our new approach to Matsumoto's algorithm, explicitly shown in the simple case of 2-forms; \appref{app:details} contains further details of the examples discussed in \secref{sec:examples}; \appref{app:proof} contains the derivation of the algebraic expression given in \secref{sec:algebraic}.